- Arts and Design»

 - Crochet Hook Size 4mm - 5.5

-1. Here are the essentials of what you need to make these flower embellishments.
-I chose colors that matched in with the project (cushion cover) that the end motif would be added to.
+1. Here are the instructions for what you need in order to make these flower embellishments.
+I chose colors that matched in with the project (a cushion cover) that the end motif would be added to.
 You can pick out 3 colors you like to use for the middle, the 6 petals and the edging.

 3. Work 2 Double Crochet (dc) stitches into the middle of your closed ring - you'll now see why I like to use a stitch marker to help since this hole can be a bit small - and then 1 Chain Stitch (ch).

 4. Repeat 2 Double Crochet (dc) and 1 Chain Stitch (ch) another 5 times round the ring.
 Then Slip Stitch to close this circle off.
-If you're not sure where to make your SS, it is where I have the stitch marker located in the photo.
+If you're not sure where to make your SS, it is where I have the stitch marker located.
 Fasten off this color of yarn.

 5. With the color of yarn you want to use for your 6 petals, you need to crochet into every space that was created by making your Chain Stitch in the previous step.
 You should be able to locate these spaces easily by carefully stretching your crochet circle.